 By: Director Sean A. Valles and Assistant Director Karen Kelly-Blake

-The Center for Ethics and Humanities in the Life Sciences (CEHLS) has a distinguished history as an intellectual leader in defining the contours of what bioethics is, what its priorities ought to be, and what theories and methods ought to be used in pursuing that work.
-It is our honor to take up the mantle of leadership in CEHLS.
+The Center for Bioethics and Social Justice has a distinguished history as an intellectual leader in defining the contours of what bioethics is, what its priorities ought to be, and what theories and methods ought to be used in pursuing that work.
+It is our honor to take up the mantle of leadership in the Center.
 Our goals as Director and Assistant Director are to establish direction and focus for the Center.
 To successfully achieve these goals, we will need to balance: 1) what the Center is now, 2) what it has the potential to become, and 3) which possible futures to prioritize.

 A new focus on a bioethics of health equity and health justice

 MSU Health Sciences will be transformed with its emerging partnership with Henry Ford Health System.
 U.S. healthcare is also in a state of flux with the arrival of a new presidential administration, which raises questions of whether we will revive the universal-ish healthcare of the Affordable Care Act or seek true universal healthcare.
 Meanwhile, the U.S. is at an inflection point.
 The COVID-19 pandemic and political turmoil have made it clearer than ever that communities can offer outlandish privilege and wealth for some members and unfathomable neglect and suffering for others.

 We must put justice questions at the top of the priority list as we face the challenge of building a healthy, thriving and sustainable community.
 Not because justice is fashionable or the new hotness.
 But because it should have been the priority at the outset.
 The pandemic has starkly identified the true America: the Confederate battle flag being paraded in the occupied U.S. Capitol, brutal suppression of legal protests against police brutality, and “essential workers” risking illness or death in exchange for a minimum wage.

 What could the Center be the center of?